codebreaker-00/Alien_Invasion_Pygame/README.md

   <li>You deliberately quit the game by pressing Q.</li>
   <li>Any one of Alien-ships and Our-Ship collide. </li>
   <li>Any one of Alien-ships reaches the bottom of the screen. </li>
+  <li>Close the terminal through which you ran the command. </li>
 </ul>

+## Change in Level and Difficulty
+As we destroy all the ships of the alien fleet a new fleet arrives and this one is a stronger one as compared to earlier one as the speed in which they were travelling horizontally in the same vertical height becomes double as compared to the previous level. <br>
+So does the vertical speed doubles<br>
+But our Ship gets modified level by level too..
+Its horizontal speed doubles after every level and also its bullet speed becomes two times of what it was earlier.

+<h2 style="font-color='Blue'">Enjoy the Game!!!</h2>